 Making America first, safe and great again.

-As we continue with our polsters, John McLaughlin and Doug Schoen.
+We continue with our pollsters, John McLaughlin and Doug Schoen.

-Um we know that you know Hollywood nut jobs are now blaming Vladimir Putin for last night's loss in Ohio, which is a little nuts.
+We know that, you know, Hollywood nut jobs are now blaming Vladimir Putin for last night's loss in Ohio, which is a little nuts.

-I I hope it says that the Democrats' flirtation with democratic socialism is over and that we'll have more Danny uh O'Connors and uh Connor Lambs who are centrists who vote against Nancy Pelosi explicitly, clearly and unabashedly to set the party in a new centrist, fiscally conservative.
+I hope it says that the Democrats' flirtation with Democratic socialism is over and that we'll have more Danny O'Connors and Connor Lambs who are centrists who vote against Nancy Pelosi explicitly, clearly, and unabashedly to set the party in a new centrist, fiscally conservative.

 And the odds of that happening, let's be real here, are zero.